automateyournetwork/jurrasicPy/MindMaps/Dinosaurs/Udanoceratops.md

 # Udanoceratops
-## Description: The largest ceratopsian to run on two legs.
+## The largest ceratopsian to run on two legs.